dragonflydb/documentation/docs/managing-dragonfly/tiering.md

 sidebar_position: 5
 ---

-# SSD Data Tiering in Dragonfly
+# SSD Data Tiering

 Dragonfly v1.21.0 introduces a powerful new feature: SSD data tiering.
-With it, Dragonfly can leverage SSD/NVMe devices as a secondary storage tier that complements
-RAM.
-By intelligently offloading specific data to fast disk storage, Dragonfly can significantly reduce physical memory usage, potentially achieving a 2x-5x improvement while maintaining sub-millisecond latency.
+With it, Dragonfly can leverage SSD/NVMe devices as a secondary storage tier that complements RAM.
+By intelligently offloading specific data to fast disk storage, Dragonfly can significantly reduce physical memory usage, potentially achieving a 2x-5x improvement while maintaining sub-millisecond average latency.

 ## How It Works

 Dragonfly's data tiering focuses on string values exceeding 64 characters in size.
-When enabled, these longer strings are intelligently offloaded to the SSD tier, while shorter strings and other data types remain in memory.
-The main hashtable index is also kept in memory, which ensures high performance lookup operations.
+When enabled, these longer strings are offloaded to the SSD tier.
-The offloaded data is still accessible and seamlessly loaded back into RAM when needed for reads.
+Shorter strings and other data types, along with the primary hashtable index, remain in high-speed memory for rapid lookup.
+This tiered approach maintains high performance while reducing memory consumption.
+When accessed, offloaded data is seamlessly retrieved from SSD and integrated back into memory.
+Write, delete, and expire operations are managed entirely in-memory, leveraging disk-based keys for efficient operation.

 ## Enabling Data tiering